simonw/shot-scraper/docs/video.md

 ### wait_for_url

-Wait for the current URL:
+Wait for the current URL to match a string or glob pattern:

 ```yaml
 - wait_for_url: "**/pricing"